EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter3.md

 - *DataSource* Type - Ajax, Server or WebApi.
 - *Editable* - Enable the editing, configure the edit mode (InLine, InCell or PopUp) and the operations to be included (Create, Update, Destroy).
-- *Filterable* - Enable the filtering of the Grid and select the filter mode.
+- *Filterable* - Enable the filtering of the grid and select the filter mode.
 - *Column Menu* - Enable the column menu.
 - *Navigatable* - Enable the keyboard navigation.
-- *Pageable* - Enable the paging of the Grid.
+- *Pageable* - Enable the paging of the grid.
 - *Reorderable* - Enable the column reording.
-- *Scrollable* - Enable the scrolling of the Grid table.
+- *Scrollable* - Enable the scrolling of the grid table.
 - *Selectable* - Enable the selection and specify the selection mode and type.
 - *Sortable* - Enable the sorting and specify the sorting mode.
 - *Excel Export* - Enable the Excel export functionality.
 - *PDF Export* - Enable the PDF export functionality.

-Define the Grid's options using the following values:
+Define the grid's options by setting the following values:

-- [ ] Scrollable
+- *unchecked* Scrollable
-- [x] Sortable
+- *checked* Sortable
-- [x] Pageable
+- *checked* Pageable
-- [x] Excel Export
+- *checked* Excel Export
-- [x] PDF Export
+- *checked* PDF Export

 ![](images/chapter3/scaffold-5.jpg)